coleifer/peewee/docs/peewee/quickstart.rst

 Model Definition
 -----------------

-Each Model class maps directly to a database table:
+Each Model class maps directly to a database table, and each field maps to a column on that table.

 .. code-block:: python